 A second concern is that other university policies changed concurrently.
 No other changes in the university DC plan took place, and we have not found evidence of changes in compensation or hiring policies.
-The state DB plan, which faculty can elect at the outset of employment in a one-time choice, became less generous in 2010, which counteracts the relative compensation decline resulting from the reduced employer contribution in the DC plan.
+The state DB plan, which faculty can elect at the outset of employment in a one-time choice, became less generous at the same time as the employer DC contributions became less generous.
 Since overall faculty participation in the DB plan remains low and changes by a quite small amount, as noted in the previous section, we do not view this policy change as a threat to identification.